meenal2000/Digital-Chit-chat/README.md

 App.js - It is something like a glue which joins everything of our project

-chat.js -  adding new chat documents
+chat.js -  adding new chat documents,
-setting up a new real-time listener to get new chats updating the new user-name updating the new room
+setting up a new real-time listener to get new chats, updating the new user-name, updating the new room.

 ui.js - render chat templates to the DOM clear the list of chats when the room changes